Dinith132/ALL-IN-ONE-ADVENTURE-COMPANION-WEARABLE/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Contact
-For further inquiries, contact us at [your_email@example.com].
+For further inquiries, contact us at [dinithp132@gmail.com].